HOW THE TRANS-PACIFIC

 mainly about trade.

-Of the TPP's 29 draft chapters, only 5 deal with traditional trade issues.
+Of the TPP's 30 chapters, only 6 deal with traditional trade issues.
 Most would set rules on non-trade matters that affect our daily lives:

 food safety, internet freedom, medicine costs, job off-shoring, financial regulation, and more.